breki/TimeSlack/kotlin/SlackerTime-todo.md

 - implement calculation of whether a certain plan can be done or not (based on the deadline and given current time)

 ## Tue 3.3.
+- "Next step" button now displays special text if the current step is the first phase of a dynamic activity.
 - Redesigned the existing status classes to only work with steps, no longer with activities.

 ## Mon 2.3.